landingbj/lagi/docs/guide_en.md

 You can use lag[i] (Landing AGI) directly by importing JAR packages to turn a traditional business into a large model business.

 1. **Download JAR**：
-  - The lag[i] (Landing AGI) JAR package can be downloaded directly.
+  - The lag[i] (Landing AGI) JAR package can be downloaded directly（[Download Jar File](https://downloads.saasai.top/lagi/lagi-core-1.0.1-jar-with-dependencies.jar)）.

 2. **Importing JAR**：
   - Copy the downloaded JAR package to your project's lib directory.

-3. **Import and configure lagui.yml**：
-  - Copy the configuration file lagi.yml from lagi-web to your project's resources directory and configure the model address and API key.

-4. **Build and run the project**：
+3. **Build and run the project**：
   - In your project, build and run the project.

 In this way, you can integrate lag[i] (Landing AGI) directly into your project as a JAR.

+**Note**:
+   - The JAR has a built-in default configuration file lagi.yml and is resolved preferentially by external configurations.
+   - If you need to modify the configuration file, you can simply download the configuration [lagi.yml](https://github.com/landingbj/lagi/blob/main/lagi-web/src/main/resources/lagi.yml), put it in the resources directory of your project, and start building the project.
+   - For lagi.yml detailed configuration, please refer to [Configuration Document](config_en.md)

 ### Option 2: In Eclipse and IntelliJ
 **Integration project in Eclipse**